 An elaborate extension to this hike, which requires a car shuttle, is to continue east from Sycamore Crest Trail down Ontario Ridge Trail to Shell Beach, and then hike back up the coast on Shell Beach Bluff Trail to the trailhead at Cave Landing.
 This is a scenic 3.25-mile one-way hike.
 Without the shuttle, you could hike up the steep track from Cave Landing to Ontario Hill and return down Sycamore Crest Trail for a 4.5-mile lollipop loop with some serious ups and downs.

-Sycamore Mineral Springs Resort has been in business for over a century, and offers more than just hiking trails.
+Sycamore Mineral Springs Resort has been in business for over a century and offers more than just hiking trails.
 No fee or permit is required to hike Sycamore Crest Trail, and dogs are welcome.
 Free parking can often be found in the resort’s main lot.
-While there is a history of parking at Sycamore Mineral Springs Resort to hike Sycamore Crest Trail, they may ask you to park elsewhere.
+While there is a history of parking at Sycamore Mineral Springs Resort to hike Sycamore Crest Trail, the resort may ask you to park elsewhere.
 For a longer hike, connector trail allows you to reach Sycamore Crest Trail from Bob Jones Bike Trail.

-To get to the trailhead: From the 101 Freeway seven miles south of San Luis Obispo, exit on Avila Beach Drive and head west for 0.8 miles to Sycamore Mineral Springs Resort.
+To get to the trailhead: From Highway 101 seven miles south of San Luis Obispo, exit on Avila Beach Drive and head west for 0.8 miles to Sycamore Mineral Springs Resort.
 Turn left into the large parking lot, find a space, and walk up the road to the right of Gardens of Avila Restaurant to reach the trail.

 Trailhead address: 1215 Avila Beach Drive, San Luis Obispo, CA 93405